CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 .. plot:: pyplots/initialConditionsMassSalpeter.py

-Background
+This comparatively simple and widely used (todo:cite) IMF is sampled used inverse transform sampling.

-When it comes to sampling an IMF, one possible approach is called inverse transform sampling.
 Here one must integrate the IMF over the mass, yielding a cumulative probability function (cpf), and normalize it (ncpf).
 Then one has to take the inverse of the ncpf.
 Since Salpeter is a power-law distribution function, all this can be done analytically:

  https://www.usna.edu/Users/cs/crabbe/SI475/current/particleFilter/particleFilter.pdf